Blogs

 Industries impacted by the 2024 UFLPA updates

-These additions follow updates to the UFLPA from previous years, when cotton, tomatoes, and polysilicon products were also highlighted as high-risk.
-The solar and automotive industries are also considered high-risk and have been greatly impacted by the UFLPA.
+These additions follow updates to the UFLPA from previous years, when FLETF highlighted cotton, tomatoes, and polysilicon products as high-risk.
+Experts also consider the solar and automotive industries high-risk.
+The UFLPA has greatly impacted these manufacturers.

 Furthermore, the FLETF added several specific entities, expanding the list from the original 20 listed in 2022 to 68 entities.
-The UFLPA Entity List contains organizations that are known to partially or wholly manufacture products or supplies using forced labor in the Xinjiang region, and are therefore banned from importing into the US.
-Furthermore, any businesses that use these companies as suppliers are not compliant with the UFLPA.
+The UFLPA Entity List includes organizations that partially or wholly manufacture products or supplies using forced labor in the Xinjiang region.
+As a result, they are banned from importing into the US.

 Next Steps